branch-predictor/libjpeg-turbo/README.md

 - Automatic conversion from CMYK to RGB

   Right now I'm doing this manually "offsite" (outside of library code), meaning wasted time for reprocessing the pixel data.

-- Static (self-contained) Windows build

-  Currently the MSVC runtime library installation is required to run applications utilizing this library.

 Changes that I'd like to research
 ----------------------------------